 O Emmanuel, Come~

-Give us faith to trust that you are with us,
+Give us faith to trust

-that you come to us,
+that you have come to us,

-that you abide with us,
+that you abide among us,

-that you will never leave us.
+that you never leave us.

-You are God with us, our Emmanuel.
+You are “God with us,” our Emmanuel.

 Be born in our world today and always